-Located in Aiken, South Carolina, Anchor Post-Acute is one of four available facilities in the city.
-With an overall grade of B+, this is a very good nursing home.
-In fact, we ranked this facility in the top third of all facilities in the country.
-We were also pleased to find that this facility did not have any poor grades in any of the major categories discussed below.
-More information about its category grades is available below.
+Anchor Post-Acute is an average-sized facility located in Aiken, South Carolina.
+Sporting an overall grade of B+, this is a very good facility.
+Based on our assessment, this nursing home ought to meet the needs of most people.
+Fortunately, this nursing home didn't have any poor grades in any of the major categories discussed below.
+More information about its category grades can be found below.

 Anchor Post-Acute